bugradaryal/XyzMail-Desktop/README.md

-# C# Desktop Email Application - XyzMail-Desktop
+# C# Desktop Email Application - "XyzMail-Desktop"

 A Windows Forms desktop email client built on top of Gmail (IMAP/SMTP), with local caching of messages in a SQL Server database via Entity Framework Core.